plasma-umass/DataDebug/README.md

 Installing CheckCell
 --------------------
-Download the CheckCell installer in the "Releases" section of the CheckCell GitHub page.
+Download the CheckCell installer (sorry... coming soon!) in the "Releases" section of the CheckCell GitHub page.
 Double-click on the installer to install.
 The installer should install all prerequisites for you.

 You will find CheckCell installed in Excel, under the "Add-Ins" tab in the ribbon.